 The description of the graph of a Function Group is done separately.
 The Function Group is described by the connections between the Functions of the Group.
 For each node of the graph, a reference to the connection port, the connected Function, and the remote port on the connection Function is indicated.
 The Function Group is identified by a unique Group Id in the Function Repository.

-Json (update)

-(informative)
+(informative) Schema of the brands

+NBMP defines a selected set of reference functions that implementers can use to achieve higher consistency and visibility of their implementations as well as easy discoverability by workflow managers.

+NBMP reference functions are identifiable through their brand names, which follow the following convention:

+“urn:mpeg:nbmp:v{version_number}:{function_name}”

+The “urn:mpeg:nbmp” namespace is reserved to MPEG NBMP-defined functions. {version_number} is used to indicate the version number of the related function description. {function_name} is used to provide the name of the function.

+The following is an example of a reference function brand:

+“urn:mpeg:nbmp:v2:4k_upscaler”

 (informative) NBMP Instantiations

-Description of Workflow Creation
+B.1 Description of Workflow Creation